dlzhry2/patient-appt-demo/README.md

 - You may also want to install pgAdmin for interacting with the database

 ### Steps
-- Create a `.env` file in the root directory and copy the contents of the `.env-example` files to it.
+- Create a `.env` file in the root directory and copy the contents of the `.env-example` file into it.
 - Define your own values for the DB_* variables.
-- Ensure you `source` your new .env file to ensure the variables are available in your terminal.
+- Ensure you export the variables from your new .env file to ensure they are available in your terminal.
-- Finally, simply run `docker compose up --build`.
-This will build you an API backend.
+- Finally, run `docker compose up --build`.
+This will build you an API backend with a database.

 ### Interacting with the API
 Okay, looks like you're all setup.
 So now what?